ibm-cloud-architecture/cam-admin-bootcamp/Labs/2-4_CreateCAMTemplate.md

 The `camvariables.json` file contains metadata that is used in Cloud Automation Manager to augment the support for variables in terraform.
 Metadata adds additional parameters for existing variables that are understood and handled by Cloud Automation Manager.

 When you deploy the template in the Cloud Automation Manager user interface, all these defined variables are displayed.
 After you enter the values in the user interface, they are passed on to a JSON file which is in turn sent for execution to terraform.
-Terrform matches these parameters with the variables in the `.tf` file, and therefore the name and type need to be consistent across both files.
+Terraform matches these parameters with the variables in the `.tf` file, and therefore the name and type need to be consistent across both files.

 This file is used to determine name-value pairs that the Terraform Plan will use when it is executed.
 It also configures how the parameters will be presented to the user.
 Attributes such as whether it will be read-only, completely hidden, or displayed but the value will be restricted (e.g. for passwords).